civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(2)** Subsection 2(1) of the Act is amended by adding the following in alphabetical order:

-    **Regulator** means the Canada–Newfoundland **and Labrador** Offshore **Energy Regulator** established by the joint operation of section 9 of the `Canada–Newfoundland and Labrador Atlantic Accord Implementation **and Offshore Renewable Energy Management** Act` and section 9 of the `Canada-Newfoundland and Labrador Atlantic Accord Implementation Newfoundland and Labrador Act`, chapter C-2 of the Statutes of Newfoundland, 1990; (**Régie**)
+    **Regulator** means the Canada–Newfoundland and Labrador Offshore Energy Regulator established by the joint operation of section 9 of the `Canada–Newfoundland and Labrador Atlantic Accord Implementation and Offshore Renewable Energy Management Act` and section 9 of the `Canada-Newfoundland and Labrador Atlantic Accord Implementation Newfoundland and Labrador Act`, chapter C-2 of the Statutes of Newfoundland, 1990; (**Régie**)

 ### Section 211

 Paragraph 3(2)(e) of the Act is replaced by the following:

-undertakings in relation to access to domestic and international markets for oil produced from the Project, subject to compliance with any other Act of Parliament including the `Canadian Energy Regulator Act` and the `Canada–Newfoundland and Labrador Atlantic Accord Implementation **and Offshore Renewable Energy Management** Act` and with any regulations thereunder, and access to international market prices for oil produced from the Project; and
+undertakings in relation to access to domestic and international markets for oil produced from the Project, subject to compliance with any other Act of Parliament including the `Canadian Energy Regulator Act` and the `Canada–Newfoundland and Labrador Atlantic Accord Implementation and Offshore Renewable Energy Management Act` and with any regulations thereunder, and access to international market prices for oil produced from the Project; and

-> **Explanatory Note**:
-> Relevant portion of subsection 3(2):
-> *Existing Text*:
-> > The agreements entered into under this section may include
-> >
-> > undertakings in relation to access to domestic and international markets for oil produced from the Project, subject to compliance with any other Act of Parliament including the `Canadian Energy Regulator Act` and the `Canada–Newfoundland and Labrador Atlantic Accord Implementation Act` and with any regulations thereunder, and access to international market prices for oil produced from the Project; and

 ### Section 212